 SCTS's is covered by SPT's investment policy, which has regard to the Local Government Investment (Scotland) Regulations (and accompanying finance circular) and the CIPFA Treasury Management Code of Practice.
 SPT's investment priorities will be security first, liquidity second and then return.
-In accordance with
+In accordance with the guidance from the Scottish Government and CIPFA, and in order to minimise the risk to investments, SPT: -

-- has a defined list of investment instruments that are authorised for use; - has a defined creditworthiness policy; - an approved counterparty list, which is kept under constant review; and - counterparty limits to ensure that funds are spread over several financial institutions.
+- has a defined list of investment instruments that are authorised for use; - has a defined creditworthiness policy: - an approved counterparty list, which is kept under constant review; and - counterparty limits to ensure that funds are spread over several financial institutions.